Energy Star Logo

-The Energy Star logo reflects the call for savings, careful resource use, and responsibility in using energy.
-With simple lines and classic images, the designers conveyed the aspiration to save an invisible but very important factor for mankind.
+The Energy Star logo reflects the call for energy savings, careful resource use, and responsible energy use.
+With simple lines and classic imagery, the designers conveyed the aspiration to preserve an invisible yet vital element of mankind.
 The color palette inspires confidence and gives hope for the best.

 Energy Star: Brand overview